Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Discussion

 \paragraph{User Performance.} Performance indicators, such as the number of remaining elemental editing steps and task completion time reported in \Cref{sec:overall-performance}, reveal how user performance significantly improved in Task 2 compared with Task 1.
-First, as shown by performance indicators, the study exemplifies the impact of choosing the correct interaction strategy on task completion quality.
-While \textbf{431.3\%} more time was used on \textit{incremental exploration} as compared to \textit{bulk modification} in Task 1, \textit{bulk modification} resulted in a \textbf{66.38\%} reduction in the remaining elemental scene editing steps compared with the \textit{incremental exploration} strategy in Task 1.
-Second, the performance indicators reveal how LLM-assisted interactive systems help to guide users to select better interaction strategies which result in improved performance.
-In several cases for P12, P2, P6, and P5, the LLM-assisted scene editing system was able to give constructive feedback in response to user queries on the supported speech commands, available colors, available materials, and the most efficient way supported by the system for users to complete the scene editing task, with examples provided below.
-This demonstrates how LLM-assisted interactive systems have the strong potential of handling various types of natural language user input and providing a response to the best of its customized knowledge base to guide users to improve their interaction strategy.
+First, the study exemplifies the impact of choosing the correct interaction strategy on task completion quality.
+While \textbf{431.3\%} more time was used on \textit{incremental exploration} as compared to \textit{bulk modification} in Task 1, users completed \textbf{66.38\%} more elemental editing steps with \textit{bulk modification} as compared with \textit{incremental exploration} in Task 1.
+Second, the performance indicators reveal how LLM-assisted interactive systems helped to guide users to select better interaction strategies which result in improved performance.
+In several cases for P12, P2, P6, and P5, the LLM-assisted scene editing system was able to give constructive feedback in response to user queries on the supported speech commands, available colors, available materials, and the most efficient way supported by the system for users to complete the scene editing task, with examples provided in the Online Appendix.
+However, the absence of a baseline (e.g., task completion without LLM assistance) limits our ability to definitively attribute these gains to the LLM, and results should be treated with caution.

 \paragraph{Interaction Patterns.}